bigyanadk07/Banking-App-Using-Python-Tkinter/README.md

 Clone this repository.
 Open a terminal in the project directory.
-Run the application using python app.py (replace app.py with your main script name if different).
+Run the application using python (Final)Bank_App.py.
 This will launch the banking app.

 Note: This application is for educational purposes only and does not implement security best practices.  ⚠️

 **Data Storage**

-This app uses JSON to store account information in a file named accounts.json.
+This app uses JSON to store account information in a file named "accounts.json".

 **Contributing**